 Why is my AC making a hissing noise?

-A hissing noise coming from your HVAC system is not something to be overlooked.
-Among the probable causes are leaky refrigerant lines, an internal valve leak or a serious problem with your compressor.
-If the hissing noise is coming from your ducts, then you could have leaking air ducts.
-This is annoying, but not necessarily a reason to worry.
-A hissing sound may be a sign for any of these things, but we’ll try to narrow it down a little further.
+A hissing noise inside your HVAC system should not be overlooked.
+Among the possible causes are leaky refrigerant lines, an internal valve leak or a serious issue with your compressor.
+If the hissing noise is coming from your air ducts, then you could have leaking air ducts.
+This is annoying, but not necessarily a cause for alarm.
+A hissing sound could be a sign for any of these things, but we’ll try to narrow it down a little more.

-If you hear a hissing noise that ceases after a few moments, you may not have any issues.
-That might be refrigerant in your expansion valve, which is part of the normal operation of your HVAC system.
+If you hear a hissing noise that stops after a few seconds, you may not have any issues.
+That might be refrigerant in your expansion valve, which is a part of the normal operation of your HVAC system.

 Is the AC Making a Hissing Sound with Bubbling Noises?

 Are you hearing a bubbling sound along with a hissing sound?
 This can indicate a refrigerant leak.
-If a refrigerant leak develops, you might hear a slight hissing sound as the refrigerant escapes via the leak.
-It escapes as a gas and can be a major health concern.
-If you notice signs of a refrigerant leak, power down the unit and call a qualified HVAC company to come evaluate the noise.
+If a refrigerant leak presents itself, you might hear a light hissing sound as the refrigerant escapes via the leak.
+Refrigerant escapes as a gas and can be a serious health concern.
+If you notice signs of a refrigerant leak, turn off your HVAC and call a professional HVAC company to come take a look.

-If the issue is a valve leak, it should be repaired by a qualified technician as soon as possible.
-The job of the valves is to manage the pressurization of the refrigerant gas and left alone, the leak will worsen.
-When it does, the hissing sound will sometimes grow louder, which can be a tell if you’re looking for the cause.
-You need to maintain adequate pressure in your system for it cool your home, and leaks create additional health and mechanical problems.
-It’s best to get this fixed post haste if possible.
+If the cause is a valve leak, it should be repaired by a professional as soon as possible.
+The job of the valves is to regulate the pressurization of the refrigerant gas and if unresolved, the leak will worsen.
+When it does, the hissing sound will sometimes grow louder, which can be a signal if you’re looking for the cause.
+You need to maintain proper pressure in your system for it run as intended, and any leak will create additional health and mechanical problems.
+You ought to get this fixed post haste if possible.

 Are Hissing Noises Coming from the Compressor?

-The compressor is located in the exterior air conditioning unit, which is also called a condenser unit.
+The compressor is located in the outdoor air conditioning unit, which is also called a condenser.
 Listen quietly for the hissing noise.
-If the compressor is the issue, this could be an unsafe situation because it is a sign that the pressure in the compressor is too high.
-If you hear hissing, whistling, or shrieking coming from your compressor, shut off your air conditioner without delay and call a professional technician.
+If you find the compressor is the cause, this could be an unsafe situation because it is a signal that the pressure inside the compressor is too great.
+If you hear hissing, whistling, or shrieking coming from your compressor, turn off your air conditioner pronto and call an HVAC technician.

-Compressors are some of the most pricey units to repair or replace inside an AC.
-Compressors are the part responsible for cycling refrigerant through the system.
-You cannot turn on an air conditioner and cool your home sans compressor.
-The cost is variable based on factors such as the type, unit size, and brand requirements.
+Compressors are some of the most expensive units to repair or replace inside an air conditioner.
+Compressors are the part responsible for pushing refrigerant through the system.
+You cannot power on an HVAC system and cool your home without a compressor.
+The expense is variable based on factors like the type, unit size, and brand requirements.
 If you have a two stage compressor in your AC, you would need to replace it with another two stage compressor.
-It’s impossible to upgrade or downgrade the compressor type - your unit has specific requirements for what components are installed and won’t accept substitutes.
-While it’s impossible to provide estimates because of the variable costs, the expense is often big enough to just do a replacement in older ACs.
-This is why it’s critical to shut off the air conditioning and call a trustworthy HVAC company if you hear hissing sounds coming from the compressor.
+It’s impossible to upgrade or downgrade the compressor type – your unit has specific requirements for what parts are installed and won’t accept substitutes.
+While it’s impossible to say how much a compressor replacement is because of the variable costs, the expense is often large enough to just do a replacement in older air conditioners.
+This is why it’s critical to shut off the air conditioning and call a reputable HVAC company if you hear hissing sounds coming from the compressor.